The following limitations apply to online DDL operations:

 ERROR 1846 (0A000): ALGORITHM=INPLACE is not supported.
 Reason: Cannot change column type INPLACE.
 Try ALGORITHM=COPY.

-These limitations are generally applicable to online DDL operations on large tables where table copying is involved:
+The following limitations are generally applicable to online DDL operations on large tables that involve rebuilding the table and copying data:

 There is no mechanism to pause an online DDL operation or to throttle I/O or CPU usage for an online DDL operation.